lino-framework/getlino/docs/usage.rst

         Full path to your default virtualenv.

-    .. option:: --repositories-root PATH
+    .. option:: --repos-base

-        Full path to your shared repositories root.
-This is where getlino should clone repositories of packages to be used in editable mode ("development version").
+        Base directory for your shared repositories.
+This is where getlino should clone repositories of packages to be used in editable mode ("development version") specified by :option:`--dev-repos`.

-        If this is empty and a site requests a development version, this will be stored in a directory below the virtualenv dir.
+        If this is empty and a site requests a development version, this will be stored in a directory named :option:`repos-link` below the virtualenv dir.

-    .. option:: --projects-root
+    .. option:: --sites-base

         The root directory for sites on this server.